 Where to watch the next drone show?

-The September 30 drone display will be staged at the outdoor space of the West Kowloon Cultural District.
-There will also be TV screens so that spectators can get the best possible view of the show.
-To get here, you can take the MTR to Kowloon Station (Exit C1 or D1), which will take you to Elements Mall, or to Exit E4 or E5 from where you can walk along Nga Cheung Road to Museum Drive.
+The Drone & Pyro Show on December 28 drone will be staged over the waters off West Kowloon Cultural District.
+To get here, take the MTR to Kowloon Station (Exit C1 or D1), which will get you to Elements Mall, or head to Exit E4 or E5 from where you can walk along Nga Cheung Road to Museum Drive.
 Both routes will take you 10-15 minutes to walk.
 You can also head to Austin Station (Exit B4 or B5) and walk to West Kowloon via Elements Mall.

 Several buses and minibuses also service the venue.